-“T o just do an ordinary candlestick, would be an ordinary candlestick, wouldn't it?”
-Lynn Chadwick once observed.
-“So, I like to do it my way, think of a different way of approaching the subject.”
-Taking a different route was Chadwick’s forte.
-One of the most distinctive British sculptors of the 20th century, his approach to form was as much architectural as it was sculptural, a union that, appropriately, is present in his candle holders, his most domestic series of works and ones that he first designed for his own home.
+O ne of the most distinctive British sculptors of the 20th century, Lynn Chadwick’s approach to form was as much architectural as it was sculptural, a union that, appropriately, is present in his candle holders, his most domestic series of works and ones that he first designed for his own home.

 Born in London in 1914, Chadwick trained as an architectural draughtsman during the 1930s, before serving as a pilot in the Fleet Air Arm in the Second World War (later, some of his large-scale sculptures would reflect the streamline structures of aircraft).
 In the 1950s, Chadwick was in-synch with the prevailing artistic moods – particularly in his fascination for geometry – but he was also very much his own man: for half a century he lived and worked at Lypiatt Park, a tumbling Tudor manor house in Gloucestershire, setting up a studio in the estate’s medieval chapel.